 Next, after you have mixed your chosen solution in a five-gallon bucket, you are ready to clean the deck.
 Pour the mix over the deck, then scrub the deck with your brush.
 The stiff bristles on your brush will help remove mildew, stains, mold, and dirt.
 If your deck is large, you will need to divide up the deck into several different areas.
 In other words, only apply the deck cleaner to one small area at a time, and complete the entire cleaning before moving on to another section.
 Otherwise, the cleaning liquid could dry onto your deck before you have a chance to scrub it.

-After you thoroughly scrub your natural wood deck, you will need to rinse the decks thoroughly.
+After you thoroughly scrub your natural wood deck, you will need to rinse the deck thoroughly.
 You can use your hose with a sprayer attached or a pressure washer to rinse off all cleaning solutions and debris.
 The best time to clean your deck is when the sun is out so that it can dry off quickly.
 Many people clean their decks during the summer in good weather.
 If you plan on staining or sealing your deck, try to leave 24 to 48 hours for your deck to dry before you apply the stain.

 Cleaning a Composite Deck